Concord is a city in North Carolina known for its art galleries, cultural centers, food, museums, and, most importantly, its racing facilities.

 It is the biggest shopping complex in North Carolina and has over 200 retail outlets.

-The Concord Mills Mall gives a complete shopping experience to its visitors, with amazing restaurants, fun activities, and a range of signature shops.
+The Concord Mills Mall gives a complete shopping experience to its visitors, with excellent restaurants, fun activities, and a range of signature shops.

 One of these signature shops is Lionel, a retail agency dealing with toy trains.

-It is directly owned by the manufacturer, and hence, gives you the best products and prices in its line.
+It is directly owned by the manufacturer, giving you the best products and prices in its line.

 The mall boasts a massive 1.4 million square foot size.